dgroomes/stackoverflow-look-back/README.md

       have access to the window while the background scripts do not.
 Long story short, we need to incorporate `content-script-messaging-proxy.js` into our Chromium design (before, it was just for Firefox) and then extend `content-script-messaging-proxy.js` to handle both directions.
 It should transfer messages from the web page to the background scripts and it should do the reverse: transfer messages from the background scripts to the web page.
+* DONE Use info and debug log levels.
+I think Firefox and Chrome now have good filtering for that in the dev console so it's pretty useful

 ## Finished Wish List items